cdaekim/cdaekim/README.md

 ## Hi there 👋

 I'm Christopher Dae Kim (no relation to Daniel Dae Kim), or just Chris.
 Data Analyst with expertise in data analysis/reporting/visualization/modelling and machine learning.
 M.S. in Analytics from Georgia Tech.
+B.A. in Chemistry with minior in Math from Manhattan University.

 Here's a quick list of my skills:
 - Data analysis and reporting in Excel